appfoundry/DRYNavigationManager/README.md

 # DRYNavigationManager

-Proof-of-concept for the navigation manager.
 In StoryBoard-less projects, this small framework should help out in separating the navigation code from the actual view controller code, much like segues enable this when using story boards.

+Code is taken and adapted from https://bitbucket.org/idamediafoundry/navigation-manager-poc

 ## Usage